Scaling silicon-based quantum computing using CMOS technology: State-of-the-art, Challenges and Perspectives: Challenges at the quantum layer

 \subsection{High-fidelity control}

-When using electrons as the spin carrying particle, silicon-based spin qubits coming from academic research laboratories have so far reached single-qubit fidelities exceeding 99.9\% in 200 ns~\cite{Yoneda2017}, and two-qubit fidelities as high as 98\% in 5 $\mu$s~\cite{Huang2019}.
-While there is ample room for improvement, the challenge is to achieve gate-set fidelities well above 99\% across a large array of qubits on timescales of the order of a microseconds or less to enable fast active error-correction protocols and minimise computation time.
-Achieving high-fidelity control requires managing the trade-off between manipulation speed and qubit coherence since typically physical mechanisms that allow for fast control also open channels for unwanted decoherence.
+When using electrons as the spin carrying particle, silicon-based spin qubits coming from research laboratories have so far reached single-qubit fidelities exceeding 99.9\% in 200 ns~\cite{Yoneda2017}, and two-qubit fidelities of 98\% in 5 $\mu$s~\cite{Huang2019} and recently over 99\%~\cite{Xue2021a, Noiri2021}.
+While there is room for improvement, the objective is to achieve gate-set fidelities well above 99\% across a large array of qubits on timescales of the order of a microsecond or less to enable fast QEC protocols and minimise computation time.

-Single-qubit rotations are typically achieved with electron spin resonance techniques that require the delivery of pulsed oscillatory magnetic (ESR) or electric fields (EDSR), typically in the 5 to 40~GHz range.
-The ESR implementation requires either the fabrication of on-chip antennas~\cite{Dehollain2012} or the placement of the chip inside a resonant microwave cavity~\cite{Kane1998}, although this latter approach has not yet been experimentally demonstrated for individual spin qubits in semiconductor quantum dots and is likely to lead to very significant heating since all metallic structures will have induced currents.
-The resonant microwave signal can be pulsed, to drive single spin rotations in-phase (X rotations) or in quadrature (Y rotations)~\cite{Pla2012}.
-Alternatively, a constant ESR signal can be applied, and qubits can be tuned in and out of resonance making use of the Stark shift using local pulses at the qubit gate~\cite{Laucht2015}.
-Rotation rates are rarely much faster than a few MHz given the heat associated with producing B-field pulses with sufficient amplitude at the qubit location.
+Single-qubit rotations are typically achieved with electron spin resonance (ESR) techniques that require the delivery of pulsed oscillatory magnetic or electric fields (as in the case of electric dipole spin resonance (EDSR)), in the 5 to 40~GHz range.
+Electron spin resonance requires either the fabrication of on-chip antennas~\cite{Dehollain2012} to provide localized control of groups of qubits (Fig.~\ref{Fig1}c), or the placement of the chip within a uniform oscillatory magnetic field, such as that produced by a resonant microwave cavity to enable control of the entire qubit array~\cite{Kane1998}.
+The resonant microwave signal can be pulsed to drive single spin rotations in-phase (X rotations) or in quadrature (Y rotations)~\cite{Pla2012}.
+Alternatively, a continuous wave signal can be applied and qubits can be tuned in and out of resonance making use of the Stark shift using local pulses at the qubit gate~\cite{Laucht2015}.
+Stark shift can also be used to realise Z rotations by exploiting the electrical tunabillity of the g-factor~\cite{Camenzind2021}.
+X and Y rotation rates in experiments to date on electron spins have been limited to a few MHz due to the heat associated with producing B-field pulses with sufficient amplitude at the qubit location.

+While on-chip microwave transmission line antennas have been successfully used for ESR control of few-qubit systems~\cite{Veldhorst2014, Veldhorst2015, Huang2019}, the approach does not scale well as the number of antennas would grow with the number of qubits, posing complex microwave challenges and subjecting the processor to heat generated by the microwave currents passing through the transmission lines.